microsoft/sqldev/_includes/partials/install_sqlcmd_linux_ubuntu.md

 Executed in 1 ns
 ```

-> You have successfully installed SQL Server Command Line Utilities on your Ubuntu
+> You have successfully installed SQL Server Command Line Utilities on your Ubuntu machine!